 - > The scope of H1/AS1 has been reduced to cover only housing, and buildings other than housing less than 300 m2.
-Requirements applicable to buildings other than housing over 300 m2 have been combined into the new Acceptable Solution H1/AS2.
+Requirements applicable to larger buildings have been combined into Acceptable Solution H1/AS2.
 To reflect the new scope of the documents and the new document layout, a new introduction and scope has been provided in Part 1.
-General. - > Buildings with curtain walling have been excluded from the scope of H1/AS1. - Citation of NZS 4218: 2009 "Thermal insulation Housing and small buildings" has been removed from the document.
-The relevant content from this standard has been adopted into H1/AS1 with permission from Standards New Zealand. - > The minimum R-values previously found in NZS 4218 are replaced with new values and new text in Part 2.
-Building thermal envelope. - > The requirements for determining the thermal resistance and construction R-value of building elements have been revised to better reflect the thermal performance of windows, doors, skylights and slab-onground floors. - > Portions of text have been re-written to enhance clarity in the document and provide consistent language with other acceptable solutions and verification methods. - > Requirements for artificial lighting have been removed from H1/AS1 as these now apply to buildings outside of the new scope of H1/AS1. - References have been revised to include only documents within the scope of H1/AS1 and have been amended to include the most recent versions of AS/NZS 4859.1, NZS 4246, and ALF in Appendix A. - Additional references have been added to include BS EN 673, ISO 10077-1, ISO 13370, and ISO 13789 in Appendix A. - > The definitions page has been revised to include all defined terms used in this document in Appendix B. - The three-zone climate zone map previously found in NZS 4218 has been updated with a six-zone climate zone map in Appendix C. - > Requirements for establishing the orientation of a building have been added in Appendix D. - > The thermal performance tables for windows and glazing previously found in NZS 4218 have been replaced with a single table with updated construction R-values for vertical windows and doors in Appendix E. - Tables with construction R-values of selected slab-on-ground floor scenarios have been added to a new Appendix F.
+General. - > Buildings with curtain walling have been excluded from the scope of H1/AS2. - > Citations of NZS 4218: 2009 "Thermal insulation Housing and small buildings" and NZS 4243.1: 2007 "Energy Efficiency large buildings.
+Building thermal envelope" have been removed from the document.
+The relevant content from these standards has been adopted into H1/AS1 and H1/AS2 with permission from Standards New Zealand. - The minimum R-values previously found in NZS 4218 and NZS 4243.1 have been replaced with new values and new text in Part 2.
+Building thermal envelope. - > The requirements for determining the thermal resistance and construction R-value of building elements have been revised to better reflect the thermal performance of windows, doors, skylights and slab-on-ground floors. - > Portions of text have been re-written to enhance clarity in the document and provide consistent language with other acceptable solutions and verification methods. - > References have been revised to include only documents within the scope of H1/AS2 and have been amended to include the most recent version of AS/NZS 4859.1 in Appendix A. - > Additional references have been added to include BS EN 673, ISO 10077-1 and ISO 10077-2, ISO 13370, and ISO 13789 in Appendix A. - > The definitions page has been revised to include all defined terms used in this document in Appendix B. - > The three-zone climate zone map previously found in NZS 4218 and NZS 4243.1 has been updated with a six-zone climate zone map in Appendix C. - > Requirements for establishing the orientation of a building have been added in Appendix D. - > A new procedure for calculating the construction R-value of windows, doors, and skylights has been added in Appendix E. - Tables with construction R-values of selected slab-on-ground floor scenarios have been added to a new Appendix F.

 People using this document should check for amendments on a regular basis.
 The Ministry of Business, Innovation and Employment may amend any part of any acceptable solution or verification method at any time.
-Up-to-date versions of acceptable solutions or verification methods are available from www.building.govt.nz.
+Up-to-date versions of acceptable solutions and verification methods are available from www.building.govt.nz